top of page

 Carl Jung said, "The world will ask you who you are and if you do not know, the world will tell you.”

-The tornado of peri-menopause arrives and the shaky ground we built our life on crumbles.
+Finally the tornado of peri-menopause and the shaky ground we built our life on crumbles.
 Our sensitive brain is being rewired, we are in flux.
 The safe and comfortable structures that defined us are no longer sustainable.
 We can no longer keep the shiny image alive.

 Caught between two worlds, the known and the unknown.
-Our survival brain trusts the familiar.
-We are at mercy of those who promise to take us back there, selling us expensive products, super charged supplements or medication, celebrity life hacks and useless apps.
-They distract us for a while but tie us to the system keeping us stuck, trapped in fear, shame, guilt and regret.
+Our survival brain trusts the familiar and for a while we are at the mercy of those who promise to take us back to the illusion.
+Expensive products and celebrity life hacks behind yet another paywall distract us for a while.
+We expect they will take the shame and guilt away but realise they are keeping us stuck, trapping in the mainstream consumerist productivity culture.

 We are being called to a different path.
-One that we have secretly dreamed of, beyond who we were told to be.
+One that we have secretly dreamed of.
+One beyond who we were told to be.
 The one where we value who we are at our core.

-We let go of what we once believed and valued and welcome these new way of being.
-This is our birthright.
-Rippling with vibrational energy we slip past the bars that have confined us for so so long.
-We take the path we have longed for...a boundless sky.
-Like a rare and beautiful bird, uncaged for the first time, we take off and fly.
+Slowly what we once believed and valued melts away and our birthright is restored.
+We slip past the mental bars that have confined us for so so long to continue on the path we have longed for...like a rare and beautiful bird, uncaged for the first time, we take off into a boundless sky and fly.

 Questions to ask yourself ...